-The chief judge instead entered a not guilty plea on Mladic’s behalf, citing the rules of the court.
+The head judge has instead entered a not guilty plea on Mladic’s behalf, citing rules of the court.

 When the former Bosnian Serb general refused to hear details of the charges, including genocide during the Bosnian war, judges ordered his removal from the court room.

-Many were surprised to see the former general appear in the dock; a lawyer representing him had earlier said the accused would boycott today’s hearing.
+A lawyer representing Mladic had earlier said the 69-year-old would boycott today’s hearing.

-There were testy exchanges between Mladic and the chief judge over various matters, including the naming of defence lawyers.
+There were testy exchanges betwen Mladic and the chief judge over various matters, including the naming of defence lawyers.
 The accused was also warned not to communicate with the public gallery.